w3f/Grants-Program/applications/chainjs.md

 # Open Grant Proposal

-> This document is referenced in the terms and conditions and therefore needs to contain all the required information.
-Don't remove any of the mandatory parts presented in bold letters or as headlines!
-See the [Open Grants Program Process](https://github.com/w3f/Open-Grants-Program/blob/master/README_2.md) on how to submit a proposal.

-> This page is also available in [Chinese (中文)](./application-template-cn.md).

 * **Project Name:** Polkadot ChainJS plugins
 * **Team Name:** API Market, Inc. dba AIKON
 * **Payment Address:** Ethereum Address: 0x7a6fdc8a113966d1236aB0FaB6dC5D3e5c05db88